 The legs should be set squarely under the body, straight and true at each comer so that the animal is well-balanced and travels easily.
 The hocks should be clean-cut, and well supporting.
 Cannons should be lean and flat; knees broad, tapering gradually into cannon.
 The ankles should be firm, the sloping pasterns medium length and the fetlocks clean of excess hair.

-The chest should be fairly wide, deep and full; shoulders deep and well laid in, sloping 45 degrees.
+The chest should be fairly wide, deep and full; should6rs deep and well laid in, sloping 45 degrees.
 The withers should be prominent with good saddle base.

 Gaits of a POA